 Grievances, disciplinary action and even employment tribunal claims cannot always be avoided.
 However investment in early intervention and measures to promote effective resolution of disputes can save businesses time and money and reduce the risk of potentially damaging litigation.

-Common claims pursued through the employment tribunals include:
+Common claims include:

 - unfair dismissal